 The school day begins at 8:30 am and ends at 2:59 pm.
 This extended day facilitates early dismissal at 2:00 p.m. every Wednesday.
 Early dismissal allows time for staff to plan and for students to pursue other activities.

-Individual supervised reading periods are scheduled into each school day.
+Individual supervised reading periods are scheduled into each school day as one component of Advisory.
 Educational research indicates that regular reading improves student performance and raises skill levels in many areas.